la2050/archive/_projects/2015/make-it-in-la-help-connect-and-celebrate-las-entrepreneurial-ecosystem-for-making-things.md

   How do you plan to use these resources to make change?
 Implement a pilot or new project: '1' How do you plan to use these resources to make change?
 Expand a pilot or a program: '0' How do you plan to use these resources to make change?
-Mobilize for systems change: '0' How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '1' How do you plan to use these resources to make change?
+Mobilize for systems change: '0' How did you hear about this challenge?: Tara Roth How do you plan to use these resources to make change?
 Implement and track policy: '0' How do you plan to use these resources to make change?
 Other: '0' How do you plan to use these resources to make change?
 Specifics: ''